Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 Though crossing into the USA does feel magical after Canadian prices.

-The 49th parallel, which forms the border here, was established in 1818.
-But long before that, Native American tribes like the Assiniboine and Sioux used this area as a trading route.
-They had their own boundaries, often marked by natural features, and crossing into another tribe's territory required permission or a peace offering.
-We just had our passports.
+The 49th parallel, which forms the border here, was established by the Anglo-American Convention of 1818.
+But long before surveyors started dropping 600-pound iron monuments into the prairie dirt, Native American tribes like the Assiniboine and Sioux used this area as a vast, unmarked trading route.
+They maintained their own fluid territorial boundaries, often dictated by the seasonal movements of massive bison herds and crossing into another tribe's hunting grounds required strict diplomatic protocols or a peace offering.
+We, on the other hand, just had our passports and a half-eaten bag of Canadian potato chips to offer the border agent.

 Gastrak fuel station first stop in USA after Canadian border, Portal, North Dakota - 48.9961°N 102.5503°W